 Morristown, New Jersey

 Founded in 1899 by the Sisters of Charity of St. Elizabeth, today CSE carries on its tradition of concern for the poor through leadership development and promoting women in society.
-This private Catholic liberal arts college operates on a 200-acre campus in Morristown, New Jersey, located less than an hour train ride from New York City.
+This private, co-educational, Catholic, liberal arts college resides on a 200-acre campus located less than an hour train ride from New York City.

 To fulfill program requirements, learners may choose to complete a master’s thesis, action research, or an academic portfolio.
 CSE’s master’s degree in nutrition does not provide eligibility for the national registration exam or a verification statement for a dietetic internship.